stevenct90/stevenct90/README.md

 - 👋 Hi, I’m @stevenct90
 - 👀 I’m interested in technology, game,anime , music
 - 🌱 I’m currently learning nodejs
-- 💞️ I’m looking to collaborate on nepaliphosak.com. it is a e-commerce website that i want to make.
+- 💞️ I’m looking to collaborate on gitcoin, nepaliphosak.com. it is a e-commerce website that i want to make.
 - 📫 How to reach me stevenct90@gmail.com

 <!---